 Shangri-La Hambantota Resort and Spa

 The Shangri-La Resort and Hotel chain is synonymous with luxury.
-My family stayed recently in their newest resort Shangri-La Hambantota.
-On arrival, the check in was like a well-oiled machine – it was swift.
+My family recently stayed in their newest resort Shangri-La Hambantota.
+On arrival, the check-in was like a well-oiled machine – it was swift.
 Whilst we waited, albeit briefly, we got a cool welcome drink and towel.